 The dropping procedure in Rule 14.3 means that there is an element of uncertainty when taking relief under a Rule.
 It is not in the spirit of the game to test how a dropped ball will react.

-For example, in taking relief from a cart part (immovable obstruction), a player determines his or her relief area and realizes that the ball may roll and come to rest in a bush in the relief area.
+For example, in taking relief from a cart path (immovable obstruction), a player determines his or her relief area and realizes that the ball may roll and come to rest in a bush in the relief area.
 Knowing that the dropped ball would not be in play without intent, the player test drops a ball in one side of the relief area to see if it rolls into the bush.

 Since this act is contrary to the spirit of the game, the Committee is justified in disqualifying the player under Rule 1.2a (Serious Misconduct).